Brian DeVore Consulting

 Design for failure

-We define your SLOs, draft the DR plan with realistic RTOs and RPOs, and identify the highest-value resilience improvements.
+We help define SLO strategy, draft the disaster recovery plan with realistic RTOs and RPOs, and identify the highest-value resilience improvements.

 3